huckiyang/QuantumSpeech-QCNN/README.md

 Tutorial Link.

 - Only for academic purpose.
-Please contact the author for the other purposes.
+Feel free to contact the author for the other purposes.

 ## Reference